cfengine/documentation/reference/functions/iprange.markdown

 **Return type**: `class`

-**Description**: Returns whether the current host lies in the range of IP addresses specified.
+**Description:** Returns whether the current host lies in the range of IP addresses specified.

 Pattern matching based on IP addresses.